dzou/halite3/README.md

 Also, if you would like to experiment with the code, this project is built with Maven.

-* Run `mvn package -DskipTests` to produce `target/MyBot.jar`, which is the jar file for my bot.
+* You can build my bot from the sources, by running `mvn package -DskipTests`.
+This produces `target/MyBot.jar`, which is the jar file for my bot.

 ## Overview